-- Seattle-Tacoma International Airport (SEA): Traveler updates are available on the Port of Seattle’s website
+- Seattle-Tacoma International Airport (SEA): Traveler updates are available on the Port of Seattle’s website.

-- A message from WA Dept of Commerce about Covid-19 business preparedness
+- A message from WA Dept of Commerce about Covid-19 business preparedness.

-- King County’s printable Planning for Coronavirus Pandemic: A guide for businesses and organizations
+- King County’s printable Planning for Coronavirus Pandemic: A guide for businesses and organizations.

 - Amtrak trains have suspended service north of Seattle until further notice.

-- The Washington State Ferries call center will operate with limited service beginning Monday, March 23, when agents will begin working remotely based on COVID-19 health recommendations.
+- The Washington State Ferries call center is operating with limited service beginning Monday, March 23, when agents will begin working remotely based on COVID-19 health recommendations.
 However, agents will not have the ability to take credit card numbers over the phone, so they will not be able to make reservations or assist customers with ticket purchases.
 Customers can still call 206-464-6400 to speak with an agent or receive automated schedule and fare information.
 However, vehicle reservations will need to be made, changed or cancelled online.
 Refund requests can also be submitted online, and customers are highly encouraged to do so.
 Customers may also experience longer than normal hold times depending on call volumes.

 United States Updates